 Saltwater Canal Homes with Gulf Access

-The Ultimate Retreat for the avid Boater
+The Ultimate Retreat for the Avid Boater

-How easy will it be to get out on the open water?
 How deep is the water at low tide?
 Are there any oyster beds or Sandbars?
-Are there other obstructions like old concrete/steel building structures below the surface.
+Oysters are razor-sharp.
+Are other obstructions like old concrete/steel building structures below the surface?
 How much space is there to maneuver your boat?
-Are there any bridges to pass and how high is the clearance at high, spring, or low tide?
+Are there any bridges to pass, and how high is the clearance at high, spring, or low tide?
 Is there a lock on my way out?
 Questions over questions, but the more answers you get, the better.

 Sailboat Water Access to the Gulf

 You need to go with a deep water canal when you have a sailboat.
 There is no other choice unless you want to keep the boat in a marina.
 That option may not be bad at all because there are not too many deep water canal homes that make sense.